UmairJailani/Python-Learning-Projects/README.md

 - Focused on **hands-on learning** through real Python projects
 - Covers beginner to intermediate topics such as:
   - Variables, loops, and conditionals
   - Functions and data structures
   - File handling and error management
-- Web scraping and automation (coming soon!)
-- Basic game logic and GUI apps

 ---